0xDBFB7/scientific_standards/README.md

 I think all scientists would be able to contribute meaningfully to if they knew what was expected of them.
 We need the contributions of the "poor scientists"

-I would argue that most science is safety-critical now.
-Informs public policy, it affects trust.
+I would like to argue that the majority science is safety-critical now.
+Though a failure of the scientific process doesn't make bridges fall   Informs public policy, it affects trust.
 If a <> a kidney patient might die, if a <> a.
 A NIST group found to produce an incorrect value of a constant is at risk of being garrotted

 https://www.ourdocuments.gov/doc.php?flash=false&doc=15&page=transcript
-"The basis of our political systems is the right of the people to make and to alter their constitutions of government.
+> "The basis of our political systems is the right of the people to make and to alter their constitutions of government.
 But the Constitution which at any time exists, till changed by an explicit and authentic act of the whole people, is sacredly obligatory upon all.
 The very idea of the power and the right of the people to establish government presupposes the duty of every individual to obey the established government."

 ## The NASA Software Engineering Handbook

 NASA software development NASA 7150.2 - the process ensures correctness in the output no matter the quality of the input.
+This is how, in the ~420,000 lines of code required for a , not a single (https://www.nap.edu/read/5018/chapter/4).
+These processes have been written in blood.

-It has been claimed that, if properly followed, this process can take input from any level of experience and produce safety-critical outputs.
+It has been claimed<sup>who?</sup> that, if properly followed, this process can take input from a monkey and produce safety-critical outputs.
 While time-consuming to follow, well-structured standards might also have the potential to reduce cognitive load on the worker, so they can concentrate on their novel contribution ("The rules lessen the burden on the developer and tester to establish key properties", [
 Holzmann, Power of Ten](http://www.cs.otago.ac.nz/cosc345/resources/nasa-10-rules.pdf)).

-Some software reliability standards are, on balance, not evidence-based.
+Some software reliability standards are, on balance, not evidence-based, offering cosmetic and divisive prescriptions

 > "[MISRA] rules in practice fall into three broad categories, A, B.1 and B.2.
 Of these, category A rules are generally stylistic and have no known relationship with failure.
 An example of a category A rule is that all local variables should have a name beginning with ’L ’.
 Category B.1 rules could conceivably be associated with failure, (for example the frequently repeated rule that the ’goto’ statement shall not be used), but for which there is still no measurement support as yet.
 In contrast, category B.2 rules are known by measurement to be associated directly with failure.
 >